FITing-Tree: A Data-aware Index Structure: Segmentation

 \subsection{Design Choices}

-Recall that we can abstractly model an index as a function that maps keys to positions.
-Therefore, our goal is to approximate this function using a series of piece-wise linear approximations.
-After using a tree structure to find the segment for a given key, we can use interpolation search (since segments are approximately linear) to find the key's estimated position inside the segment.
-In the following, we address how to efficiently segment a dataset into a series of linear approximations for a given error threshold.

-A common objective function when fitting a function to a dataset is to minimize the least square error (minimizing the second error norm $E_2$).
-However, such an objective does not suit our needs: it does not provide a guarantee as to the maximal error and therefore does not provide a bound on the number of locations which must be scanned after interpolating a key's position.
-This realization leads to an important conclusion: the objective is to satisfy a maximal error ($E_\infty$), demonstrated in Figure~\ref{fig:max_segment}, which is not necessarily compatible with minimizing the least square error.
+A common objective when fitting a function is to minimize the least square error (minimizing the second error norm $E_2$).
+Unfortunately, such an objective does not provide a guarantee for the maximal error and therefore does not provide a bound on the number of locations which must be scanned after interpolating a key's position.
+Therefore, our objective is to satisfy a maximal error ($E_\infty$), demonstrated in Figure~\ref{fig:max_segment}.

+While several optimal (in the number of produced segments) piece-wise linear approximation algorithms exist, these techniques are prohibitively expensive (e.g., a dynamic programming algorithm~\cite{piecewise} has a runtime of $O(n^3)$ using $O(n)$ memory).
+Second, most existing online piece-wise linear approximation algorithms~\cite{Elmeleegy:2009:OPL:1687627.1687645,keogh2001online} have a high storage complexity and/or do not guarantee a maximal error.
+Lastly, even linear time algorithms may not be efficient enough since multiplicative constants have a significant effect.

+Therefore, to be able to efficiently (1) construct the index, and (2) support inserts, we need a highly efficient one-pass linear algorithm.
+This focus on efficiency led us to choose linear piece-wise functions, since higher order approximations often incur additional costs as previously discussed.

+In the following, we describe a proposed segmentation algorithm, similar to FSW~\cite{Xu:2012:AAO:2247596.2247620, Liu:2008:NOM:1477069.1477485}, which is linear in runtime, has low constant memory usage, and guarantees a maximal error in each segment.
+Importantly, though, we address (1) how to extend these techniques to indexing, including looking up and inserting data items, (2) prove that, in the worst case, segments are bounded in size, and (3) analyze the algorithm and compare it to an optimal algorithm.